Installation of Noisestop 2 & 2+ Panels

 Installing the panels with plasterboard adhesive

-When you are fitting these panels with plasterboard adhesive ensure the surface you are bonding them to be in good condition.
+When you fit these panels with plasterboard adhesive, ensure the surface you are bonding them to be in good condition.
 Any faults or defects in the surface should be made good before you start fitting the panels.

-Plasterboard adhesive will need to be mixed prior to the installation.
-Full instructions on how to mix the adhesive with water is on the bags of adhesive.
+Plasterboard adhesive will need to be mixed before the installation.
+Full instructions on how to mix the adhesive with water are on the bags of adhesive.
 We recommend using one bag of adhesive for every five boards.

 The panels are bonded to the wall by using the ‘dot and dab’ method.
-Apply fist sized amounts of adhesive to the wall and then pushing the back of the panel on to the adhesive.
+Apply fist-sized amounts of adhesive to the wall and then push the panel’s back onto the adhesive.
 Apply approximately 9-12 dots should be per board.
 Use a level to ensure the panels are straight.